-Other assets consist primarily of prepayments, accounts receivable, deferred sales commissions, income tax recoverable and equipment.
+Other assets consist primarily of prepayments, accounts receivable, deferred sales commissions and equipment.

 Equipment

 Equipment consists of computer equipment which is carried at historical cost less accumulated depreciation and impairment losses.
 When the carrying amount of the asset is greater than the recoverable amount, it is considered to be impaired and is written down through net income.